Sometimes, time seems to drag on and on.

 7. Tackle the undesirable duties that you’ve been putting off.

-There are so many duties that are just tedious and annoying in our personal and professional lives; so many things that we just don’t want to make the time for or do.
+There are so many duties that are just tedious and annoying in our personal and professional lives.

 Knocking those undesirable duties out is a good way to pass the time while making progress in your life.

 Not many people generally want to deep clean their home or re-file all of that paperwork that got misplaced, but it should be done one way or another.

 Tackle those duties!
 Dive right in and look for a fast, efficient way to get through them so you can move on to other things.